Navid and Anne Yazdani are engineers from Massachusetts, USA, who set off on a round-the-world trip in 2005 at age 30.

 The Route

-Boston, Fiji, NZ, China, Thailand, India, Kenya, UAE, Egypt, Morocco
+Boston, Fiji, New Zealand, China, Thailand, India, Kenya, UAE, Egypt, and Morocco.

 In Their Words